-I found this recipe in a cookbook I got for my birthday.
+I found this recipe for smothered pork chops in a cookbook I got for my birthday.
 The photo in the cookbook LOOKED really good, and the recipe sounded wonderful, so I gave it a try.
-Wow… were the finished pork chops YUMMY!
-Tender and packed with flavor, this dinner was a winner!
+Wow… were they ever YUMMY!
+Tender and packed with flavor, this pork chop dinner for two was a winner!

-There are a few steps involved in making this, but it’s actually easy to prepare if you prep everything before beginning, and you will LOVE the finished dish!
+There are a few steps involved in making these smothered pork chops, but it’s actually easy to prepare if you prep everything before beginning.
+You will LOVE the finished dish!
 The recipe, as written, serves two, but is EASILY doubled.
 Here’s how to make this delicious pork dish:

 Preheat oven to 300° F. While oven is preheating, mix paprika, onion powder, salt, pepper, and cayenne pepper in a small bowl.
 Pat the pork chops dry with a paper towel, then rub both sides with spice mix, to evenly cover meat.

 Place the oil in an ovenproof 10 inch skillet.
 Heat oil on medium-high heat until it just begins to smoke.
-Place chops into skillet and cook each side 3-5 minutes until well browned.
-Transfer the chops to a plate and keep warm.
-Do NOT clean out skillet.
+Place the chops into the skillet and cook each side 3-5 minutes until well browned.
+Transfer the chops to a plate and keep warm, but DO NOT clean out skillet.

-Add butter to skillet and melt (on medium heat).
-Add onion slices; cook for 8-10 minutes until well browned.
+Add butter to the skillet and melt, on medium heat.
+Add the onion slices; cook them for 8-10 minutes until well browned.

 Add 1/2 cup beef broth (reserve the remaining Tablespoon of broth called for in recipe) and the bay leaf to the skillet.
 Stir well, making sure to scrape up all those browned bits from the bottom of the skillet (flavor-packed!).
-Bring this liquid mixture to a simmer.
+Bring this liquid mixture to a simmer in the skillet.

 Place the chops (and any juices that have accumulated on the plate) back into the skillet.
 Spoon a bit of the sauce over the chops.
-Cover the skillet, and place into the preheated oven.
+Cover the skillet, and place the smothered pork chops into the preheated oven.
 Bake for 1½ hours, until the pork is tender.

 Let the liquid settle for a couple minutes, then remove any accumulated fat from the surface of the liquid with a large spoon.
 Measure out 1/3 cup of the liquid and put it back into the (still hot) skillet.
 Bring this to a low simmer.

-In a small bowl, whisk together the remaining Tablespoon of beef broth and the cornstarch until smooth.
+In a small bowl, whisk together the remaining Tablespoon of beef broth, and the cornstarch until smooth.
 Add this mixture to the skillet, and whisk to combine.
-The sauce will thicken slightly as you continue to cook and stir, for about a minute.
+The sauce will thicken slightly as you continue to cook it.
+Stir the sauce for about a minute.
 Once slightly thickened, add the onions to the sauce, then season with additional salt and pepper, to taste.

-Spoon the sauce over the pork chops, and serve!
-The meat should be extremely tender, and incredibly flavorful!
+Spoon the sauce over the smothered pork chops, and serve!
+The meat will be extremely tender, and full of FLAVOR!

 Recipe Adapted From: The cookbook: “The Complete Cooking For Two Cookbook, Published 2014 by The Editors at America’s Test Kitchen, pages 151-152.